 From your first visit for prostate cancer screening, diagnosis and treatment, you are the focus of an incredible team of experts at UofL Brown Cancer Center personalizes every aspect of your care for your unique situation.
-Our Multidisciplinary Urologic Cancer Clinic provides cutting-edge therapy and is backed by our expertise and compassionate care.
+Our Multidisciplinary Genitourinary Cancer Clinic provides cutting-edge therapy and is backed by our expertise and compassionate care.

 This specialized group communicates and collaborates closely to be sure you receive the most advanced prostate cancer care with the least impact on your body.
 Your team includes medical, surgical and radiation oncologists, as well as a specially trained support staff.
 They work with the latest technology and techniques.
 Your cancer treatment will be under the care of a multi-disciplinary team that integrates various expert opinions to formulate the best, most personalized treatment plan.